 Brooklyn Business Lawyer Regina Gordon Counsels Entrepreneurs on How to Structure Their New Businesses

-In most situations, it will be to a new business owner’s advantage to set up an LLC, because it is easier and cheaper to organize and administer than an S corp.
+In most situations, it will be to a new business owner’s advantage to set up an LLC.
+LLCs are easier and cheaper to organize and administer than an S corp.
 However, every situation is unique.
-The preceding is merely intended as an overview and does not constitute tax or legal advice.
-There are many exceptions to these rules, and if you have questions about your particular situation, we advise that you speak with an accountant or business lawyer.
+The preceding is merely an overview and does not constitute tax or legal advice.
+There are many exceptions to these rules.
+If you have questions about your particular situation, we advise that you speak with an accountant or business lawyer.

 To learn more about what entity structure is best for your new business, speak to an experienced New York business lawyer at Regina Gordon Law Office today.
 We serve clients online throughout New York State, including Long Island, New York City (NYC), Brooklyn, Manhattan, Queens, Bronx and Staten Island.
 Contact us at 347-770-7507 or submit a convenient online inquiry.